-A doctor or nurse may ask about the kind of pain a patient is experiencing.
-Different kinds of pain, such as bone pain or nerve pain respond to different medications.
+If a patient cannot communicate their pain level, our hospice team has experience working with families to identify pain and co-manage treatment.
+Different types of pain, such as bone or nerve pain, respond to different medications.
 Knowing if the pain is in one place or radiates, if it’s constant or comes and goes, helps patients get the right balance of medications and therapies.

 The keys to dealing with breakthrough pain are: